fullstackrs/challenge/README.md

+[If you are going to solve this challenge, then email contact@fullstackrs.com that you are working on it.]

 **Challenge:  Building a Blog with Supabase**

 Create a simple blog application with two main components: a blog list for public viewing and an admin panel for managing blogs using Next.js, Tailwind CSS, and Supabase.